-During this presentation we will draw your attention to common mistakes and oversights in proposals.
+The following slides offer insight into common mistakes and oversights in proposals.
 It is not a prescriptive 'do it like this' list and the material must be sensibly applied to your particular case.

 There is no substitute for a good idea.

-This presentation will only help you to present your idea in a way it can be understood by reviewers.
+This presentation will only help you to present the value of your idea in a way it can be well understood by reviewers.